These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning ankle instability when claiming limited motion, or vice versa

-Why: Per M21-1 guidance, DC 5271 covers both limited motion AND instability.
+Per M21-1 guidance, DC 5271 covers both limited motion AND instability.
 A veteran who has relatively preserved ROM but significant instability may receive no compensation if instability is not thoroughly documented.

-Do this instead: Explicitly describe both your range of motion limitations AND any instability symptoms, including giving way, bracing requirements, falls, and functional restrictions due to instability.
+Instead: Explicitly describe both your range of motion limitations AND any instability symptoms, including giving way, bracing requirements, falls, and functional restrictions due to instability.
 Tell the examiner: 'In addition to my limited motion, I also have significant instability - my ankle gives way [frequency] and I have to wear a brace [frequency] to prevent it.'

 Impact: Can result in 0% instead of 10-20% if instability is undocumented